HOW TO USE ENHANCED AUTOMATIC PARKING ASSIST

 - Enhanced Automatic Parking Assist can detect parking spots while your vehicle is moving forward below 18 mph.

-- When the feature has detected a large enough parking space, you’ll hear a beep and instructions in your instrument cluster, or your infotainment display will tell you to stop and shift to REVERSE.
-On some vehicles, your vehicle will shift to REVERSE automatically.
+- When the feature has detected a large enough parking space, you’ll hear a beep and instructions in your instrument panel, or your infotainment display will tell you to stop and shift to REVERSE.
+On some models, your vehicle will shift to REVERSE automatically.

 - During automatic parking, your vehicle will move at very low speeds (maximum speed of 3 mph).